Car Accident Foot and Ankle Injuries Settlement Value

-After the shock of a Chicago automobile accident, you may find that you have injured your ankle or foot (fibula, tibia, metatarsal, foot fracture, etc.).
-Ankle fractures or sprains as well as broken bones generally can happen in a number of ways, but the ubiquity of the injury does not mean it is not serious.
+After the shock of a Chicago automobile accident, you may find that you have injured your ankle or foot (fibula, tibia, metatarsal, ankle fracture, etc.).
+Ankle fractures or sprains and broken bones generally can happen in many ways, but the ubiquity of the injury does not mean it is not serious.

-How Are Ankles and Feet Injured in Chicago Car Crashes?
+How Ankles and Feet Are Injured in Chicago Car Crashes

 While you might think feet and ankles are tough, resilient parts of the body, they are routinely damaged in automobile accidents across the Chicagoland area and other parts of Illinois.
 Part of that stems from the recklessly high speeds that some motorists drive at and some of that stems from the larger size of preferred motor vehicles.

-Lacerations.
-Shards of broken glass might break into and cut the feet.
+- Lacerations: Shards of broken glass might break into and cut the feet.

-Be careful as you drive through the streets of Chicago especially if you are the operator or front-seat passenger.
+Be careful as you drive through the streets of Chicago, especially if you are the operator or front-seat passenger.
 Your feet and ankles are at greater risk than you might imagine.